 - Taken as a whole the speech lacks serious literary, artistic, political or scientific value.

-- The speech depicts or describes in a patently offense way either 1) ultimate sexual acts, normal or perverted, actual or stimulated, or 2) any masturbation, excretory functions, sadism or masochism.
+- The speech depicts or describes in a patently offensive way either 1) ultimate sexual acts, normal or perverted, actual or simulated, or 2) any masturbation, excretory functions, sadism or masochism.

 The vague and subjective language of NRS 201.255 affords defense attorneys many different ways to fight allegations of threatening, obscene or annoying phone calls in Nevada.
 Two typical defenses to this offense include: